-As a boy Nick would draw his own weather symbols and stick them on his Dad's roadmaps doing his best Jack Scott impression, so it's a dream come true to have gone from an audience of none to millions.
+As a boy, Nick Miller would make his own weather symbols and stick them on his father's roadmaps while doing his best Michael Fish impression.

 Nick's greatest challenge has yet to be overcome and that is to keep the squirrels off his garden birdfeeder.
-Several ever more complicated designs have always been conquered by the cunning creatures, so if you have any tips, he'd love to hear them!
+Several ever more complicated designs have always been conquered by the cunning creatures, so if you have any tips, he'd love to hear them.